Price of Anarchy with Heterogeneous Latency Functions: Part II - PoA for Atomic Flows

 \section{Part II - PoA for Atomic Flows}

 In this section we consider atomic flows.
 We start with some negative results on the existence of Nash equilibrium.
-In general, Nash equilibrium does not exist, even for affine functions, as shown in subsection \ref{subsec:Existence}.
-However, we show that Nash equilibrium exists when delay functions are affine and uniform.

-Our contributions for the price of anarchy in atomic selfish routing problems is shown in Table \ref{table:k}.

-For $2$-commodity networks with uniform affine delay functions, we show (Table \ref{table:2}) improved bounds which are different from the bounds on general decomposable affine delay functions.

-Note that the bound provided by Thm. \ref{thm-2-atomic-uniform-affine} is an asymptotically tight bound compared with the lower bound of $\Omega(\sqrt{a_{max}})$.
+In general, Nash equilibrium does not exist, even for affine functions, as shown in \Cref{subsec:ExistenceAtomic}.
+Note that this is somewhat surprising since it is well known that a congestion game with delay that is a function of aggregate load, or flow, has at least one pure Nash equilibrium \cite{R1973, MS1996}.
+A positive outlook does exist: we show that Nash equilibrium exists when the heterogeneous delay functions are affine and uniform over the network.
+Our contributions for the price of anarchy in atomic selfish routing problems have been illustrated in \Cref{table:k}.
+For $2$-commodity networks with uniform affine delay functions, we show (also see \Cref{table:2}) improved bounds which are different from the bounds on general decomposable affine delay functions.
+The bound provided (\Cref{thm-2-atomic-uniform-affine}) is an asymptotically tight bound as illustrated by the lower bound of $\Omega(\sqrt{a_{max}})$.